 - Insufficient, incompatible or congealed media in specimens collected in transport media

-- More than 48 hours after sample collection
+- Dry swabs that arrive more than 56 hours after sample collection

 - Improperly capped or labeled tubes

 - Swabs inverted in collection tubes (i.e. swab bud facing up)

 - Not in compliance with Color’s Terms of Service

 - Detection of SARS-CoV-2 to assist in the diagnosis of COVID-2019 infections

 - Positive for SARS-CoV-2.
 Positive indicates that SARS-CoV-2 (the virus that causes COVID-19) was detected in the patient’s sample.
 False positives are possible.